-Clubs applying to hold an AAC sanctioned event must insure that all the equipment to be used, as well as the agility trial site, have been inspected and approved within the five (5) years prior to the trial date.
-The Equipment and Trial Site Checklists can be found on the AAC website, www.aac.ca, under the "Forms" tab.
+Clubs applying to hold an AAC sanctioned event must ensure that all the equipment to be used, as well as the agility trial site, have been inspected and approved within the five (5) years prior to the trial date.
+Inspections must be co-ordinated with the Regional Director.